zyloh89/homework_week_10/README.md

 # Team Profile generator

 ## Description
-Week 10 homework was to create a CLi application that dynamically generates a README.md from a user's input.
-The README file can then be uploaded to be used in GitHub.
+Week 10 homework was to create a CLi application that generate a software engineering team with information about the team member and team members.

 ## Link to deployed code